Skip to content

 4. Run the dev mode for components that have dev.autostart enabled

-• Components like Service and frontends like Nextjs, Remix, Astro, StaticSite, etc.
+• Components like Service and frontends like Nextjs, Remix, Astro, StaticSite, etc. that have dev.autostart enabled.

-• It starts their dev.command in a separate pane
+• It starts their dev.command in a separate pane.

-• And loads any linked resources in the environment
+• And loads any linked resources in the environment.

 The multiplexer makes it so that you won’t have to start your frontend or your container applications separately.